ITNurse/patient-summary-app/README.md

 1. Open `powerbi/patient-summary-report.pbix` in Power BI Desktop.
 2. Click **Refresh** to load data directly from your running FHIR server.
+3. You should see the synthetic data from the csv files used to created the patient summaries.

 ## License
 MIT